 The University of Arizona (UA) offers a welcoming Peace Corps community, opportunities for service, and competitive financial support.
 UA is a top ranked Research 1, Land Grant institution with outstanding faculty and strong international connections.
-Our program currently has partnerships with 49 academic departments to provide Coverdell Fellowships: https://grad.arizona.edu/peacecorps/applicants/academic-programs
+Our program currently has partnerships with 48 academic programs to provide Coverdell Fellowships.
+For the full list of Coverdell partner programs at the University of Arizona, visit https://grad.arizona.edu/peacecorps/applicants/academic-programs

 Benefits for Coverdell Fellows